francisco-pinto/Minesweeper/README.md

 # Minesweeper
 In this project me and 2 other friends remade Minesweeper using C#.

-This project is divided into two, both in C#.
-One using Windows Forms and the other using UWP.
+This project is divided in two, both in C# but with different interfaces:
+  * One using Windows Forms;
+  * One using UWP.

 This was made for an University project.